-So, how can you do well while doing good by using modern technologies, minimizing your environmental impact, and contributing to social causes?
+So, how can you use modern technologies, while minimizing your environmental impact, and contributing to social causes?

-To provide comprehensive IT asset lifecycle management services while delivering social, economic, and environmental benefits, we partner with Green4Good so our clients can safely dispose of their IT assets as they achieve their charitable goals.
+Our Green4Good program provides comprehensive IT asset lifecycle management services while delivering social, economic, and environmental benefits.
+It helps our clients safely dispose of their IT assets as they achieve their sustainability goals.

 What's Green4Good + How Does It Work?

-The Green4Good program helps Canadian enterprises effectively solve end-of-first-life IT asset disposition challenges by refurbishing the devices for sale.
+Enterprises can effectively solve End-of-First-Life™ IT asset disposition challenges by refurbishing the devices for sale.
 Then, companies can choose to donate the proceeds to charities, purchase new equipment, or fund various social programs.

-Thanks to the program, many Canadian companies can ensure data security and protect the environment.
-Compugen conducts an audit of the data-bearing assets to ensure security while Green4Good adheres to U.S. Department of Defense data-erasure standards when sanitizing all disk drives.
+Thanks to the program, organizations can ensure data security while protecting the environment.
+Compugen conducts an audit of the data-bearing assets to ensure security and adheres to U.S. Department of Defense data-erasure standards when sanitizing all disk drives.

 100% of the hardware collected by Green4Good is recycled, so nothing goes to landfills.
 Green4Good's recycling process is performed by ISO 9001:2015-certified specialty partners equipped to handle various aspects of disassembly, disposal, and destruction.

-Compugen works with Green4Good to pick up, evaluate, and track the equipment throughout the recycling process.
+Offering true IT lifecycle management; Compugen picks up, evaluates, and tracks the equipment throughout the recycling process.
 All the computers are refurbished by our experienced technicians and pass a rigorous testing process before they are sold to Green4Good's customers.

-Thanks to Green4Good, First West Credit Union now has a cost-efficient IT asset disposition process.
-The company uses the proceeds from the resale of decommissioned IT assets to offset its disposition costs and meet its charitable goals.
+Thanks to Green4Good, organizations across the US now have a cost-efficient IT asset disposition process.
+Many also use the proceeds from the resale of decommissioned IT assets to offset their disposition costs and meet charitable goals.

 Green4Good's program helps our customers reduce operating costs, contribute to charitable causes, and reduce the environmental impact of their IT asset lifecycle management processes.

-Here at Compugen, we believe technology can enable us to do great things and create a positive, rippling impact in the world.
+Here at Compugen, we believe technology can enable us to do great things and create positive, rippling impacts on the world around us.
 We measure our success by how we help our clients to achieve purpose, impact, and growth.

-Our partnership with Green4Good has helped many companies reduce the cost associated with end-of-life IT asset disposal, which is a critical aspect of IT asset lifecycle management.
+Green4Good has helped many companies reduce the cost associated with end-of-life IT asset disposal, a critical aspect of IT asset lifecycle management.
 Redefining the customer experience means not only continuing to enable technology to help our customers when you need it; but also, ensuring we are responsible with the same technology when you don't need it any longer.

-The collaboration is also a key component of our Device-as-a-Service (DaaS) offering, which takes care of everything from device procurement and maintenance to upgrade and disposal.
-It enables our clients to optimize their IT spending and access the latest devices they need while ensuring that decommissioned devices will get a second life benefiting others instead of ending up in landfills.
+This program is also a key component of our Device-as-a-Service (DaaS) offering, which takes care of everything from device procurement and maintenance to upgrade and disposal.
+It enables our clients to optimize their IT spending and access the latest devices you need while ensuring that decommissioned devices will get a second life benefiting others instead of ending up in landfills.